irods-contrib/metalnx-web/docs/INSTALL.md

 **NOTE:** Depending on the repository structure you may find that you also need to install the package `tomcat-admin-webapps` in order to obtain the Tomcat administrative GUI.

 **2)** The Tomcat Manager is a web application that can be used interactively (via an HTML GUI) or programmatically (via a URL-based API) to deploy and manage web applications.
 In order to connect to the Tomcat server remotely, it is necessary to edit parameters in the Linux firewall to allow this.
-This is best done by modifying the iptable rules in the base firewall configuration.
+This is best done by modifying the firewall configuration.

+#### Iptables ####

 Using an editor, such as vi, and as root edit the file `/etc/sysconfig/iptables` .
 Comment out the line: